 What to Do When Your Dog is Reverse Sneezing

 While the reverse sneeze is harmless, it can be alarming.
-If your dog continues to reverse sneeze, you can blow lightly in the dog’s face or massage their throat to help trigger their swallowing reflex.
+If your dog continues to reverse sneeze, you can blow lightly in the dog’s face or massage their throat to help trigger its swallowing reflex.

 When to Call the Vet